Aadjou/3d-ui-resources/README.md

 # 3d-ui-resources
 Great resources for crafting 3D UI / UX Design for mixed reality

-- mostly external resources, summarized with a short description
+- Mostly external resources, summarized with a short description
 - Please report if links stop working or information is outdated
+- Make PRs for new content - this is far from finalized

 ## General Comments
 - Many principles are evolving slowly